 Much like the rest of the gang in The Brady Bunch, Mike Lookinland, who played the youngest Brady brother, didn't emerge from Hollywood unscathed.
 The young actor developed alcoholism after trying to have a real childhood in his 20s.
 “The problem for me was, I lived my childhood in my 20s,” he said in an Oprah interview.
 “You should really try to live your childhood when you’re a child, because if you do it when you’re 26, it can be dangerous.”

-Eventually, Bobby sobered up when he realized he was on the brink of death and hasn't touched the stuff for 16 years.
+Eventually, Lookinland sobered up when he realized he was on the brink of death.
 After 20 years in film production, the actor removed himself from the industry altogether and lives a quiet life with his family while perfecting the art of making concrete countertops.
 He said: